JambuDesk/JambuDesk/README.md

     http://localhost/Symfony/web/config.php

-If everything looks good, click the "Bypass configuration and go to the Welcome page" link to load up your first Symfony page.

-You can also use a web-based configurator by clicking on the "Configure your Symfony Application online" link of the ``config.php`` page.
+Use the web-based configurator by clicking on the "Configure your Symfony Application online" link of the ``config.php`` page.

 To see a real-live Symfony page in action, access the following page:

     web/app_dev.php/demo/hello/Fabien

+To generate the schema execute the following command:

+    php app/console doctrine:schema:update --force

 A default bundle, ``AcmeDemoBundle``, shows you Symfony2 in action.
 After playing with it, you can remove it by following these steps: